 In 2018 an observational study carried out by Finnish-based researchers involving 4,000 people, demonstrated the harmful effect that alcohol has when it comes to the restorative quality of sleep.

 A low alcohol intake decreased the physiological recovery that sleep normally provides by 9.3%.

-Even one drink was shown to negatively impair on sleep quality.
+Even one drink was shown to have a negative impact on sleep quality.
 Moderate alcohol consumption lowered restorative sleep quality by 24% and high alcohol intake by as much as 39.2%.

-If this wasn’t enough to make you stop and think before that night cap, just think how many times your bladder is going to wake you up in the night so you have to run to your bathroom?
+If this isn’t enough to make you stop and think before that night cap, just consider how many times your bladder is going to wake you up in the night as you to run the bathroom?

 Caffeine is undeniably the most widely consumed psychoactive drug in the world.

-The FDA has recommended that healthy adults should be consuming no more than 400 milligrams a day (roughly four-five cups of coffee) as it can pose a danger to health.
+The FDA has recommended that healthy adults should be consuming no more than 400 milligrams a day (roughly four or five cups of coffee) as it can pose a danger to health.

 It can also play havoc with the amount of deep sleep and total sleep time.

 One study uncovered how it can make your circadian rhythm fall out of sync.